stacks-network/docs/src/pages/data-storage/storage-write-read.md

 Gaia is built on a driver model that supports many storage services.
 So, with very few lines of code, you can interact with providers on Amazon S3, Dropbox, and so forth.
-The simple `getFile()` and `putFile()` interfaces are kept simple because Blockstack assumes and wants to encourage a community of open-source-data-management libraries.
+The simple `getFile()` and `putFile()` interfaces are kept simple because Stacks assumes and wants to encourage a community of open-source-data-management libraries.

 The performance and simplicity-oriented guarantee of the Gaia specification is